How possible successors stack up if Japan PM Abe resigns

-TOKYO (Reuters) - Japan’s longest-serving prime minister, Shinzo Abe, visited a Tokyo hospital on Monday, as concerns grew over his ability to continue in his post, because of health issues and fatigue from handling the coronavirus crisis.
+TOKYO, Aug 28 (Reuters) - Japan’s longest-serving prime minister, Shinzo Abe, was set to resign, national broadcaster NHK said on Friday, saying he wasnted to avert problems for the government from a worsening health condition.

-If Abe is incapacitated, Deputy Prime Minister Taro Aso, who doubles as finance minister, would take over temporarily.
-If Abe resigned, he would stay on until formally replaced, which would require the ruling Liberal Democratic Party (LDP) to elect a new leader, who would then be formally elected in parliament.
+Abe has battled the chronic disease ulcerative colitis for years.
+If Abe resigned, he would probably stay on until formally replaced, which requires the ruling Liberal Democratic Party (LDP) to pick a new leader to be formally elected in parliament.

 Here are details of some likely contenders to take the helm of the world’s third-largest economy.